AsaTyr2018/SDUnity/README.md

 - Choose between predefined models or any files in `models/`
 - LoRA dropdown lists files from `loras/` with multi‑select support
 - Built‑in Civitai browser to search and download checkpoints
+- Move or delete model files from within the manager

 ### Web Gallery
 - Browse all saved images from `generations/`